 Kempinski Hotels decided that a public cloud was the best way to improve its IT operations.
 After reviewing three cloud providers, the company chose Amazon Web Services to take advantage of the elastic computing model and the flexibility to add or remove server capacity and instances as needed.
 “We needed a mature platform and AWS has a proven history of running enterprise class workloads,” comments Ward.
 “We followed up on a number of case studies and references to confirm that the platform was reliable and would perform in the way we expected.”

 Furthermore, Kempinski Hotels considered AWS to be the only cloud service provider able to allow it to operate core business processes continuously and add resources as needed without time or usage commitments.
-Kempinski Hotels chose Cloudreach, an Advanced Consulting Partner of the AWS Partner Network (APN), to help the company migrate to the AWS Cloud and provide ongoing management, monitoring, and backup services.
+Kempinski Hotels chose Cloudreach, a Premier Consulting Partner in the AWS Partner Network (APN), to help the company migrate to the AWS Cloud and provide ongoing management, monitoring, and backup services.

 Kempinski Hotels’ environment includes Amazon Elastic Compute Cloud (Amazon EC2), Amazon Elastic Block Store (Amazon EBS), Amazon Relational Database Service (Amazon RDS) and Amazon Simple Storage Service (Amazon S3).
 The IT staff uses web management tools to provision computational, storage, networking, database and other resources instantaneously as needed.